 Weird that I even have to say this.
 I set the best settings.
 Client complains 2 months later.
 I check in and sure enough, the cache settings have been changed.
 They say they didn’t do it.
 But I KNOW I sure as hell didn’t do it.
 It’s not like a dev would log into a functioning site and break it just for fun.
 Some clients adjust settings to try and fix another issue.
 Some clients adjust settings out of boredom/curiosity.
 (What are you?
 Children?)

 9. PAGE SCORE CONFUSION

 Ahhh, page scores…the bane of developers everywhere.
-Clients see red marks all over their recommendations and think their site won’t ever run fast until all are “optimized”.
+Clients see red marks all over their recommendations and think their site won’t ever run fast or rank for SEO until all are “optimized”.
 Nope.
 Your site is likely running slow for 3-5 main issues.
 It’s the 80/20 principle.
 You can go around ticking boxes to feel productive.
 Or you can get your hands dirty and go straight to the main problem.

 10. UNANSWERED EMAILS

 Another common sense one.
 I write to a client asking if they need such and such plugin/feature.
 They never reply.
 Well how can I continue optimizing if you won’t tell me what you need and don’t need?
 Equally amusing is when they reply saying they don’t know.
 Apparently they don’t know anything about their site.
 Ok so I make my own calls….and the next day I see 20 emails that some important function (buried deep within the site) no longer works.

 Hahaha…you can almost write a whole new site about this.

 Exactly, haha!
 I much like to translate this article to use it as a clients filter.